 Did this money accelerate my journey towards FI?
 Absolutely, and saying otherwise would be a lie.
 But did this money create my FI?
 No, it did not.
+And I can say that without feeling the associated imposter syndrome anymore.
 I continued saving after receiving this money, just as I had before, which, when combined, enabled me to quit my day job last year.

 Numerically, I attribute 30% of my worth to this sum and my parent’s aid, and the remaining 70% to my saving habits (yes, that factors in compounding).
 As for the values that enabled my FI, credit goes to my parents, the personal finance community, and myself.